aleksati/theholymountain/README.md

 # The Holy Mountain

-A simple promotional website for my band, built with Nextjs.
+A simple promotional website built with Nextjs.

 Current production build deployment status: